-Requirement to analyse samples from food producing animals and their products for residues of veterinary medicines and prohibited substances.
+Requirement to analyse samples from food producing animals for residues of veterinary medicines and prohibited substances.

-A European legislative requirement (Council Directive 96/23/EC) commits member states to analyse samples from food producing animals and their products for residues of veterinary medicines and prohibited substances.
+A European legislative requirement (Council Directive 96/23/EC) commits member states to analyse samples from food producing animals for residues of veterinary medicines and prohibited substances.

 The programme covers